scala-ide/docs/src/sphinx/4.0.x/features/async-debugger/index.rst

 A few minor improvements, too:

-- logical structures for actors (see at a glance the supervisor, current sender, supervising strategy)
+- Logical structures for actors (see at a glance the supervisor, current sender, supervising strategy).
-- break on dead letters (breakpoint when a message arrives in dead letters)
+- Break on dead letters (breakpoint when a message arrives in dead letters).

 For more details and demo, have a look at this `ScalaDays 2014 presentation`_